What Is Planned Giving, Anyway?

 How Does It Work?

 What is a planned gift?
 When most people think about charitable giving, they consider how much money they have available in their checking accounts and how much they can give without hurting their ability to pay bills and spend money on other things they need or enjoy.
-Some donors may even think about using appreciated stock to make gifts (a very smart idea—see Non-Cash Gift Assets page if you’re interested).
+Some donors may even think about using appreciated stock to make gifts (a very smart idea—see our Non-Cash Gift Assets page if you’re interested).
 However, that’s as far as many go in thinking about it.

 Planned giving is a way to expand your options and philanthropic ability.
 A planned gift is one that typically requires the help of someone other than you to complete—a professional advisor or a gift officer, for example.
 One way to think of a planned gift is as one that involves anything more than writing a check for cash, making a credit card donation, or donating marketable securities.
 Great things can come from looking beyond those options, and you may be surprised to learn how easy it can be to make a planned gift to MNHS.